 Problem 92.
 Similar Triangles, Circumcircles, Circumradii, Parallel.
-Level: High School, SAT Prep, College
+High School, College

 In the figure below, given a triangle ABC, circumcircle C0, circumradius R, line DEF parallel to AC and line FGM parallel to AB.
-C1, C2, and C3, and R1, R2, and R3 are the circumcircles and circumradii of triangles DBE, FGE, and MGC respectively, prove that: R // R1 // R2 // R3, and circles C0 and C1 are tangent at B, circles C1 and C2 are tangent at E, circles C2 and C3 are tangent at G, and circles C3 and C0 are tangent at C. Post a comment.
+C1, C2, and C3, and R1, R2, and R3 are the circumcircles and circumradii of triangles DBE, FGE, and MGC respectively, prove that: R // R1 // R2 // R3, and circles C0 and C1 are tangent at B, circles C1 and C2 are tangent at E, circles C2 and C3 are tangent at G, and circles C3 and C0 are tangent at C. View or post a solution.

 Similar triangles, parallel, tangent circles.
 Elearning